Best Reflective Running Gear of 2025

 What should I wear running at night?

-When choosing items to use in low-light or dark conditions, focus on wearing reflective gear, like the Proviz Reflect360 Short Sleeve Top, and bringing a reliable light source, like the Black Diamond Sprinter 500 Headlamp.
-You will want to get a good idea of how the temperature may change during your run so that you can be prepared to shed a layer, add one, or even change into rain gear if there is a storm.
-A jacket, like the L.L.Bean Bean Bright Multisport Jacket, is a great outer layer option.
+When choosing items to use in low-light or dark conditions, focus on wearing reflective gear, like the Proviz Reflective Short Sleeve Training Top, and bringing a reliable light source, like the Black Diamond Sprinter 500 Headlamp.
+You will want to know how the temperature may change during your run to prepare to shed a layer, add one, or even change into rain gear if there is a storm.
+A jacket like the L.L.Bean Bean Bright Multisport Jacket is a great outer layer option.
+The CEP Reflective Tights are windproof and water-resistant, making them a good choice for colder runs where the weather might turn.

-If temperatures are cool, the basics don’t deviate from daylight runs — shorts or tights, shirt, jacket, sneakers, and running socks.
-What is different, however, is the need for your clothing of choice to be reflective, ideally focusing the reflectivity around your torso to improve your chances of being seen.
+If temperatures are cool, the basics are the same as for daylight runs: shorts or tights, shirt, jacket, sneakers, and running socks.
+What is different, however, is that your clothing should be reflective, ideally focusing the reflectivity around your torso to improve your chances of being seen.

-This guide offers detailed suggestions in more than a dozen categories to help you decide what will work best for you as you navigate the roads and trails in the dark.
+This guide offers detailed suggestions in more than a dozen categories to help you decide what will work best as you navigate the roads and trails in the dark.

 How can I be seen running at night?